 The Defense Department issues identification cards to service members, their dependents and others to prove their identity and their connection to the DOD.
 These military ID cards are issued through Real-Time Automated Personnel Identification System sites and give you access to military services and programs.

 Learn about the different types of military ID cards, who is eligible and how to get one.

 Get A Military ID

 Visit https://www.cac.mil/ to obtain or renew Uniform Services ID cards for dependents, reservists, National Guard, former service members and others.

 The Defense Department issues three main types of ID cards:

 - The Common Access Card is the standard ID for active-duty service members, as well as activated reservists and National Guard, Defense Department civilian employees and some contractors.
 The CAC enables entry to installations and buildings and access to secured computer networks and systems.
 It also documents affiliation with the DOD and gives access to military services, programs and benefits.

 - The Uniformed Services ID card allows other eligible members of the military community to use certain military services.

-- The Department of Defense Civilian Retiree card is for civilians who have retired from any Defense Department agency.
+- The Defense Department Civilian Retiree card is for civilians who have retired from any DOD agency.

-Visit the Defense Department’s official military ID card website for more information about card types, eligibility, renewal and other services.
+Visit the DOD’s official military ID card website for more information about card types, eligibility, renewal and other services.